FragSoc/esports-bot/README.md

 ```console
 $ cd Esports-Bot-Rewrite
 ```
 3. Rename the `secrets.template` to `secrets.env` and set all the variables.
-Ensure to read the `Current Functions` section below for the Cog you want to enable in case of any special setup instructions:
+Be sure to read the `Current Functions` section below for the Cog you want to enable in case of any special setup instructions:
 ```console
 $ nano secrets.env
 ```